Bring the fragments together

 System flow

-This is the product logic behind the public promise: connect health signals, add context, understand change, and prepare the visit.
+This is the product logic behind the public promise: connect the private timeline, add daily context, understand what changed, and prepare the visit.

-Health data from the Apple Health app, wearable signals, recordings, symptoms, uploads, and notes become more useful when they live in one private health timeline.
+Symptoms, Daily Check-Ins, activities, notes, uploads, and optional Health app data become more useful when they live in one private health timeline.

-Stress, travel, sleep, activity, symptoms, and habits help explain why a signal may have changed.
+Stress, travel, sleep, activity, symptoms, no-symptom days, and habits help explain why the timeline changed.

 OfRoot is organized around changes from your own history, not a generic average that ignores your baseline.